arcaulfield/OS-Simulation/readme.md

 - ````exec SCRIPT1.TXT SCRIPT2.TXT SCRIPT3.TXT````: executes up to 3 scripts simuletaneously
 - ````quit````: terminates the shell

-The simulation assumes that all scripts consist of the above commands, with at most one command per line.
-The simulation handles unknown commands, by printing an error to the user.
+The simulation assumes that all scripts are .txt files and consist of the above commands, with at most one command per line.
+The simulation handles unexpected input, by printing an error to the user.
 The shell also has a simple memory, which stores the variable values.

 ## Process Execution